RipaEx/ripa-desktop/README.md

 ## License

-ARK Desktop is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+RIPA Desktop is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.